 Directions

 Heat olive oil in a large pot or Dutch oven over medium-high heat, then add onion, garlic, chili powder, oregano, and cumin.
 Saute for about five minutes, stirring occasionally, until onion is softened.
-Add turkey, chipotles, and adobo sauce and continue to cook over medium-high heat, breaking up the turkey as you go, until turkey is cooked through.

 Stir in tomatoes, beans, water, cocoa powder, and sea salt, bring to a boil, then reduce heat to medium low and simmer partly covered for 30 minutes, stirring occasionally.
-Serve with your favorite chili toppings!

-* Note: I used one can of crushed tomatoes and one can of diced; for a more soupy chili you could instead use one can of diced tomatoes and one can of sauce.
-I also used my little Ninja food chopper to chop the onions, garlic, and chipotles (separately) — it’s quicker and much less messy than trying to chop the peppers by hand.
+Note: I used one can of crushed tomatoes and one can of diced; for a more soupy chili you could instead use one can of diced tomatoes and one can of sauce.
+I also used my little Ninja food chopper to chop the onions, garlic, and chipotles — it’s quicker and much less messy than trying to chop the peppers by hand.

 That’s a 45 minute pot of turkey chili